 All you need to bring is a free spirit and the love of the open road.

-All you have to do is show up at the airport.
+All you have to do is show up at the start hotel.

 We recommend the All Inclusive, the best way to Ride Free with no worries, just take the rare opportunity to unplug from the world and Ride Free!
 This is what it is all about.